 We are a clinical stage company with limited operating history.
 We were formed and began operations in 2015.
 We have never been profitable and do not expect to be profitable in the foreseeable future.
-We have incurred net losses since inception, including net losses of approximately \$46.4 million and \$14.0 million for the six months ended June 30, 2018 and 2017, respectively.
-As of June 30, 2018, we had an accumulated deficit of approximately \$111.8 million.
+We have incurred net losses since inception, including net losses of approximately \$61.8 million and \$22.4 million for the nine months ended September 30, 2018 and 2017, respectively.
+As of September 30, 2018, we had an accumulated deficit of approximately \$127.2 million.
 Since our inception, we have devoted substantially all of our resources to developing our technology platform, establishing our viral vector manufacturing facility and developing manufacturing processes, advancing the product candidates in our ophthalmology, salivary gland and neurodegenerative disease programs, building our intellectual property portfolio, organizing and staffing our company, business planning, raising capital, and providing general and administrative support for these operations.
-We have not yet demonstrated an ability to successfully complete a clinical program, including large-scale, pivotal clinical trials, obtain marketing approval, manufacture product commercialization.
+We have not yet demonstrated an ability to successfully complete a clinical program, including large-scale, pivotal clinical trials, obtain marketing approval, manufacture product at a commercial scale, or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful product commercialization.
 Typically, it takes about six to ten years to develop a new drug from the time it enters Phase 1 clinical trials to when it is approved for treating patients, but in many cases, it may take longer.
 Consequently, predictions about our future success or viability may not be as accurate as they could be if we had a longer operating history or a history of successfully developing and commercializing genetic medicine products.